bwosh/annovid/README.md

 # License
 This code is licensed with [Apache License Version 2.0](./LICENSE).
+Original author: Błażej Matuszewski, repository: [bwosh/annovid](https://github.com/bwosh/annovid).
-Used libraries might by licensed other way.
-Please mind reviewing them before using.
+Used libraries are licensed separately.
+Please review them as well.